 If you’re looking for Outlander locations in Edinburgh, there are so many dotted in and around the city, there will be no end of choice!
 Or, click here to find over 90 film sites that were used in Outlander!

 You can visit Lallybroch or Broch Tuarach itself at Midhope Castle, Abercorn Church on the Hopetoun Estate and Hopetoun House has many Outlander locations including the Duke of Sandringham’s red drawing-room.
 Head over to Blackness Castle as Fort William or Linlithgow Palace at Wentworth Prison.

-Or, go further afield for the day to visit the seat of the Clan MacKenzie, Castle Leoch at Doune Castle.
-Drummond Castle Gardens played the royal gardens of Versailles, Bo’ness played the station where Claire and Frank said their goodbyes or visit Deanston Distillery for a whisky tour and a peek inside Jared’s wine store in La Havre.
+Bo’ness played the station where Claire and Frank said their goodbyes or visit Deanston Distillery for a whisky tour and a peek inside Jared’s wine store in La Havre.
 Or visit Dysart Harbour to visit the port where Jamie and Claire land in Paris.